Arintia/Arintia/README.md

 - 💻 I'm currently working on an authentication boilerplate using the MERN stack and [PassportJS](https://www.passportjs.org/).
 Once it's done, it'll be completely open source.
 - 🌱 I'm currently learning [React Redux](https://react-redux.js.org/) and [React Native](https://reactnative.dev/).
 - ✅ I want to collab with other developers, and I'd like to help others achieve their dreams.
-- 🎯 2022 goal: To get better at Javascript, Data Structures and Front end.
+- 🎯 2022 goal: To get better at JavaScript, data structures and front end web development.
 Have projects to show off my knowledge.